MattNikonorov/Typing-Animation-in-CSS/README.md

 * A **"border-right: .15em solid orange;"** property to create the typewriter cursor.

 ### Making the typing animation
-The typewriter animation is simply:
+The typing animation is going to create the effect of the text inside the div containing the "typed-out" class being typed out letter by letter:
 ```
     @keyframes typing {
       from { width: 0 }